Forestierr/Forestierr/README.md

 <h1 align="center">Hi 👋, I'm Robin Forestier</h1>
-<h3 align="center">A passionate developer from Switzerland</h3>
+<h3 align="center">A passionate electronicien and developer from Switzerland.</h3>

 </br>

-Hy, I'm Robin Forestier, a young developer an electronicien.
+Hi, I'm Robin Forestier, a young developer and electronics apprentice.

+I'm an apprentice electronics technician at the Payerne airbase, now in my fourth year.

+During my 4 years of apprenticeship, I have developed knowledge in programming in C and Python.

+As an end of apprenticeship job, I had to build a website with python on raspberry Pi to manage the lights of my workshop, and then add an input detection, with OpenCV.

-- 🔭 I’m currently working on [TPI controle des lumières KNX](https://github.com/Forestierr/TPI-Controle-lumieres-knx)
+- 🔭 My final work of apprenticeship : [TPI controle des lumières KNX](https://github.com/Forestierr/TPI-Controle-lumieres-knx)
+> Score : ... out of 6.

+- 👁️ My work on OpenCV : [Opencv-reconnaissance](https://github.com/Forestierr/Opencv-reconnaissance)

+___

 <h3 align="left">Connect with me:</h3>
 <p align="center">